11 Out Of 10

 That premonition is becoming reality for Briana.
-This summer she begins a job with Scribe America near her hometown of Woodland while contemplating what medical school or Master’s program to enter to pursue her doctorate.
+This summer she began a job with Scribe America near her hometown of Woodland while contemplating her future.
+She plans to apply to medical school in 2020, and was recently accepted to the MCAT scholarship program provided by the Postbaccalaureate program at UC Davis.
 She aims to become either a gynecologist and obstetrician or perhaps a fetal surgeon.

 Whatever direction Briana decides to go it will come with the blessing and support of Dominican, the School of Health and Natural Sciences – and her parents.
 She is the first in her family to attend college and in fact it was her mother who suggested she attend Dominican to fulfill a dream her mom had for herself.

 The inspiration for Briana being a first generation student has turned into conversation.
 She was guest speaker at a program this past spring in the Heritage and History Series on campus.
 Her presentation of “My First Generation Experience” was recorded and aired by Penguin Radio.